Subscriber only lesson.

 - Notice the rules are applied top to bottom

 - Move the yellow rule up and all the green goes away

 - Move it back down

-- The Green and Red rules do not change the font, but all rules change the fill colour
+- The Green and Red rules do not change the font, but all rules change the fill color

 - An element cannot be changed once set

-- The green rule set the fill (>75000), then the yellow rule (>50000) can’t change the colour, but it can change the font, so it does resulting in a green fill with red font
+- The green rule set the fill (>75000), then the yellow rule (>50000) can’t change the color, but it can change the font, so it results in a green fill with red font

 - On the yellow rule, select Stop if True: the green rule will now have a black font as the engine will stop processing any more rules once the >75000 condition is met